 Leads management has a number of benefits.
 Here are a few:

 - Prevents dropped leads.

-- Optimizes your lead process from capture to close.
+- Optimises your lead process from capture to close.

 - Brings in more revenue.

-In order to manage leads, you must generate them first.
+In order to manage leads you must first generate them.
 Let’s take a closer look at lead generation.

 What is lead generation?

 Many companies have different ideas of what lead generation is, according to their sales cycle, so the question to ask, in this case, would be: what does lead generation mean to your company?

 Lead generation is the process of attracting and converting strangers into potential customers for your business”.

 Lead generation starts with prospecting and is the first step in the sales cycle and the lead management solution.
 However, it doesn’t mean that you should grab the Yellow Pages and start dialing.
 Experienced marketing teams use a formal system to organise and store sales leads since they realise that working with low-quality leads is worse than having no leads at all.
 It drastically eats valuable time without any tangible results.

 In fact, most marketing executives agree that lead quality is one of their main priorities.
 A study by IDG reveals that 61% of marketers think that generating high-quality leads is the most prominent challenge they face.
 Also, according to State of Inbound 2017 report, generating more leads is a significant headache for 63% of marketers.

 Naturally, the question arises: how to generate more high-quality leads?